-This book consists of ten chapters and seven appendices.
+This book is intended to serve as an introduction to Computational Complexity theory.
+It consists of ten chapters and seven appendices, and can be used either as a textbook or for self-study.
 The chapters constitute the core of this book and are written in a style adequate for a textbook, whereas the appendices provide additional perspective and are written in the style of a survey article.

-Section 1.2 and Chapter 2 are a prerequisite to the rest of the book.
-Technically, notions and results that appear in these parts are extensively used in the rest of the book.
-More importantly, the former parts are the conceptual framework that shapes the field and provides a good perspective on the questions and answers provided.
-Section 1.2 and Chapter 2 provide the very basic material that must be understood by anybody having an interest in complexity theory.
-The rest of the book covers more advanced material.
-Although some advanced chapters refer to material in other advanced chapters, the relation between these chapters is not a fundamental one.
-Thus, one may choose to read and/or teach an arbitrary subset of the advanced chapters and do it in an arbitrary order, provided one is willing to follow the relevant references to parts of other chapters.
-Needless to say, we recommend following the order presented in this book.
+Section 1.2 and Chapter 2 are a prerequisite for the rest of the book.
+Technically speaking, the notions and results that appear in these parts are extensively used in the rest of the book.
+More importantly, the former parts are the conceptual framework that shapes the field and provides a good perspective on the field's questions and answers.
+Indeed, Section 1.2 and Chapter 2 provide the very basic material that must be understood by anybody having an interest in complexity theory.

+In contrast, the rest of the book covers more advanced material, which means that none of it can be claimed to be absolutely necessary for a basic understanding of complexity theory.
+In particular, although some advanced chapters refer to material in other advanced chapters, the relation between these chapters is not a fundamental one.
+Thus, one may choose to read and/or teach an arbitrary subset of the advanced chapters and do so in an arbitrary order, provided one is willing to follow the relevant references to some parts of other chapters (see Figure 1.1).
+Needless to say, we recommend reading and/or teaching all the advanced chapters, and doing so by following the order presented in this book.